MKwareContributions/cringfetch/README.md

 cringfetch does what neofetch/screenfetch/\*fetch does.
 It shows short info about your system, but now on Windows!

 ***

+## Colors

+You can set your custom color of Windows logo and labels.
+Check `Program.cs` for details.

+To see which colors are available, check `cmdColors.png` and `PSColors.png`.

 # Installation

 ## Using